 In 2013, the Mennonite Church USA convened a discernment group that seeks "to continue healing and reconciliation work in the wake of John Howard Yoder’s abuse of women and ongoing questions about how the church responded to it."

 For more information about John Howard Yoder, see the Global Anabaptist Mennonite Encyclopedia Online and Wikipedia.

 Initial funding for the John Howard Yoder Digital Library came from the generous support of the Shalom Foundation.
 Further development of this project is made possible by a grant from the U.S. Institute of Museum and Library Services, administered by the Indiana State Library.

-Questions or comments about the John Howard Yoder Digital Library may be sent to Colleen McFarland, Director of Archives and Records Management, Mennonite Church USA.
+Questions or comments about the John Howard Yoder Digital Library may be sent to the Mennonite Church USA Archives.